When the coronavirus pandemic hit, some pundits leapt to the conclusion that “the FIRE movement is dead, long live the FIRE movement!”

 That says nothing of the quality of life impact of wasting almost an hour every day commuting.
 Or the environmental impact of driving thousands of miles every year.

-Beyond your physical commute, you can save money on work clothes.
+Beyond transportation, you can save money on work clothes.
 I own almost no professional attire; I have casual clothes, workout clothes, and upscale social attire, but almost no dreary business suits.
 Which saves me a lot of money every year.

 Then there’s the fact that you don’t have to pay high taxes, high housing costs, or high cost of living to live physically near your work.

-My family and I live in Brazil, where I enjoy low cost of living but an income in US dollars and a strong exchange rate.
-Which is how we can live a comfortable lifestyle on my wife’s $40,000 income.
+My family and I live in Peru, where I enjoy a low cost of living but an income in U.S. dollars and a strong exchange rate.
+Which is how we can live a comfortable lifestyle on my wife’s $48,000 income.

 While you don’t have to go quite that far, you can still lower your living expenses by moving somewhere less expensive, even as you continue earning a strong income while telecommuting.
-For example, the median home price in San Francisco is $1,447,191 according to Zillow.
-On the beautiful shores of St. Petersburg, it’s $232,838.
+For example, the median home price in San Francisco is $1,254,436 according to Zillow.
+That’s more than three times higher than the beautiful shores of St. Petersburg ($375,898).

 You can even take advantage of fun alternative housing to travel and see the world, all while continuing to work!